clindocu/sas-r/README.md

 Conclusion
 ----------

-This SAS program allows a quick transformation of many *SAS .7bdat files* to *R data frames* with associated user-defined SAS formats (equivalent to R *factors* with *levels*) The program provides also a *Data Definition Table* to see the variable properties and the decodes of the formats.
+This SAS program allows a quick transformation of many *SAS .7bdat files* to *R data frames* with associated user-defined SAS formats (assigned to R **factors** with **levels** - in contrast to the ```haven read_sas(catalog_file)``` method - that translates value labels into a ```labelled``` class - and that can produce  different results, too).
+The program provides also a *Data Definition Table* to see the variable properties and the decodes of the formats.
 Finally, a 2nd SAS program can be run to check if there are values in the database w/o corresponding value labels/format definitions (and vice versa).

 Beside the **R base** functions the functions **haven::read\_sas** and **Hmisc::label** will be used for generating *R data frames*.